rtflynn/Cifar-Autoencoder/README.md

 # Performant Autoencoders

 Performance improved drastically as soon as I removed all fully-connected layers.
 However, deeper convolutional autoencoders perform about as well as our first 1-hidden-layer fully-connected model.
-For this reason I'm starting this section with a shallow model - the entire autoencoder looks like Conv->MaxPool->Conv->Upsample->Conv->Conv.
+For this reason I'm starting this section with a shallow model - the entire autoencoder looks like Conv->MaxPool->Conv->Upsample->Conv->Conv, and was trained for 2 epochs.

 ![Shallow Conv](/images/Shallow-Conv.png)

 We get another performance boost by replacing max pooling layers with strided convolutions.
 The MaxPool layer above is replaced with a Conv with num_channels=32, kernel_size=3 and strides=2.
+Again we train for 2 epochs.

 ![Shallow Conv w/ Strided Convs](/images/Shallow-Conv-Strided-Convs.png)